AdyGCode/SaaS-FED-Notes/2026/Session-06/Slides-06-crud/slides.md

 | A       | Add              | Creation of one or more item of data and storing in the data store                    |
 | D       | Delete / Destroy | The removal of one or more items from the data store                                  |

 ---
-layout: section
----

-# What are HTTP Verbs

----
 level: 2
 layout: two-cols